dzfranklin/cargo-rr/README.md

 > changed their value or when a function was last called on an object (using
 > conditional breakpoints). [(source)][about-quote-source]

+## Example demonstration
-Suppose we ran a test and got a failure.
+Suppose we ran a test `my_test` and got a failure.
 We first re-run the test under `rr` to record the entire execution (including everything else on your system the test interacts with).

 ```bash